Pratham-verma/Server_Client_Based_Chat_Application/README.md

-# PingChat
+# Server_Client_Based_Chat_Application

-PingChat is a server-client based chat application designed to facilitate real-time communication over a network.
+server-client based chat application designed to facilitate real-time communication over a network.
 The project emphasizes reliability, speed.
 The project utilizes socket programming for network connectivity and Java Swing for the graphical user interface (GUI).

 ## Features